New Forest West (UK Parliament constituency): Constituency profile

 This constituency covers the part of the New Forest which is not covered by New Forest East, and southern coastal settlements just outside its boundaries.
 The largest settlements are Fordingbridge and Ringwood which are inland and coastal New Milton and Lymington.

 For all areas the relevant local authority has a higher than average proportion of retired people, and a lower than national average extent of social housing and rented housing.
 Housing types include far above average detached and semi-detached properties.
 Coast and forest are contained in this area.

 Boundaries

 1997–2010: The District of New Forest wards of Barton, Bashley, Becton, Bransgore and Sopley, Downlands, Fordingbridge, Forest North West, Forest West, Hordle, Lymington Town, Milford, Milton, Pennington, Ringwood North, Ringwood South, and Sway.

-2010–present: The District of New Forest wards of Barton, Bashley, Becton, Bransgore and Burley, Buckland, Downlands and Forest, Fernhill, Fordingbridge, Forest North West, Hordle, Lymington Town, Milford, Milton, Pennington, Ringwood East and Sopley, Ringwood North, and Ringwood South.
+2010–2023: The District of New Forest wards of Barton, Bashley, Becton, Bransgore and Burley, Buckland, Downlands and Forest, Fernhill, Fordingbridge, Forest North West, Hordle, Lymington Town, Milford, Milton, Pennington, Ringwood East and Sopley, Ringwood North, and Ringwood South.

+2023–present: Following a review of local authority ward boundaries, which became effective in May 2023, the constituency now comprises the following: